dvtate/postfix-haskell/planning/implementation/static_strs.md

 # String Literals
 In static memory `(data ...)` will be stored string literals and perhaps other initializer data.
-It will be combined into a single long string that.
+It will be combined into a single long string that attempts to reduce duplicates.

+Strings are represented in UTF-8 so when interacting with a JS host environment the default TextEncoder/TextDecoder should be used.

 ## Goals
 ### Static Storage Space Reduction